krishna-devel/uproject/kdtree/README.md

     ```

 ## Running kd-tree
+  The binaries for the project are under `/kdtree/bin`.
+The details can be obtained using `--help` argument.

 Since the code was meant to be working on Ubuntu 14.04LTS,
 make sure the software requirements are met by run the following